justmarkham/DAT3/README.md

 * Watch [Introduction to Git and GitHub](https://www.youtube.com/playlist?list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD) (36 minutes) to repeat a lot of today's presentation
 * Read the first two chapters of [Pro Git](http://git-scm.com/book) for a much deeper understanding of version control and the basic Git commands
 * Learn some more [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and add it to your `about.md` file, then push those edits to GitHub and send another pull request
+* Clone this repo (DAT3) for easy access to the course files

 **Resources:**